intel/transfer-learning/notebooks/text_classification/tlt_api_tf_text_classification/README.md

 from [Hugging Face](https://huggingface.co).

 The notebook performs the following steps:
-1. Install dependencies and setup parameters
+1. Import dependencies and setup parameters
 1. Get the model
 1. Get the dataset
 1. Prepare the dataset
 1. Fine tuning
 1. Predict
 1. Export the saved model
+1. Quantization

 ## Running the notebook